Workflow Advanced Search Criteria

 These options are helpful because they allow users to interact with workflows more efficiently.
 For example, if a user wants to update a group of items that are already in a specific workflow, they can use search to identify the items in a particular state and perform a bulk update on all objects.
 Additionally, if a user wants to view which items are valid for a particular workflow and which have not yet been initiated they can do so.
 All of these options assist users when working with workflows.

-Below is an example of how the Search tab can be used for workflows.
+Below is an example of how the Advanced Search tab can be used for workflows.

-1. Navigate to the side Search tab and click on it.
-A dropdown is present to specify search criteria.
+1. Navigate to the Advanced Search tab and click the Search dropdown option.

-1. When the STEP Workflow criteria is selected, two parameters are available for a user to specify workflow and state.
-A workflow must be selected, but selection of a state is optional.
-Also note the bracketed options in the State parameter - allowing for users to identify all objects currently in the workflow, or all objects valid for the workflow but not currently active in it.
+• State is optional.
+The bracketed options in the State parameter allow users to identify all objects currently in the workflow or all objects valid for the workflow but not currently active in it.

-1. When the options have been selected, click on Search to run the search and view any results.
+4. Click the Search button to run the search and view any results.

-If a user is checking the tasks that are in a state, they can also verify the results by going to the Tasks sub tab in the STEP Workflow tab.
-Refer to the Moving Tasks through a Workflow in Workbench section of the Workflows documentation for more information here.
+When checking the tasks that are in a state, users can also verify the results by going to the Tasks sub tab in the STEP Workflow tab.
+Refer to the Moving Tasks through a Workflow in Workbench topic for more information.

-1. If the search is not as refined as needed, a user can add additional search criteria by pressing the green + button, , and further filtering the results.
+5. If the search is not as refined as needed, add additional search criteria by clicking the + button, and further filter the results.
 For example, the workflow criteria could be combined with the Search Below criteria to isolate objects in a particular category.